-Report subject Overview and Scrutiny Annual Report Meeting date To be provided to the following Overview and Scrutiny meetings: Environment & Place O&S Committee - 11 September 2024 Children's Services O&S Committee - 19 September 2024 Overview and Scrutiny Board - 23 September 2024 Health & Adult Social Care O&S Committee - 24 September 2024 Status Public Report Executive summary This is the annual report of the Statutory Scrutiny Officer on Overview and Scrutiny (O&S) activity within BCP Council.
+Report subject Overview and Scrutiny Annual Report Meeting date 15 October 2024 Status Public Report Executive summary This is the annual report of the Statutory Scrutiny Officer on Overview and Scrutiny (O&S) activity within BCP Council.
 There is a requirement to report on the work of O&S to Council, to ensure good visibility of the function and Council ownership of activity and any improvements required.
 The annual report contains a summary and analysis of O&S activity during 2023-24, reflections on working practices and an action plan identifying strategic improvements to the O&S function.
-All O&S committees will receive the annual report for consideration, providing opportunity for comment prior to the supply of the final report to Council.
-Recommendations It is RECOMMENDED that: The Board/ Committee consider and comment on the annual report and associated action plan.
-2. The Board/ Committee comment on the proposed minor revisions to the O&S committee structure, outlined at paragraphs 8-10 of this report, prior to Council approval of the structure in October.
+All O&S committees received the annual report for consideration, providing opportunity for comment prior to the supply of the final report to Council.
+Recommendations It is RECOMMENDED that: Council consider and comment on the annual report and associated action plan.
+2. Council approve the proposed minor revisions to the O&S committee structure illustrated at figure 1b within this report.
 Reason for recommendations The Constitution requires the Statutory Scrutiny Officer to report to Council on an annual basis on the work of Overview and Scrutiny, including recommendations for any changes that may be required to ensure the function remains fit for purpose.
-The report must be informed by consultation with the Chairs and Vice-Chairs of the O&S Committees and referred to the four O&S Committees for comment.
-Consideration and comment on the annual report by the O&S Committees and Council upholds principle b) of good scrutiny, as outlined in the Constitution, that O&S shall 'be a Councillor led and owned function that seeks to continuously improve through self-reflection and development'.
+The report has been informed by consultation with the Chairs and Vice-Chairs of the O&S committees and referred to the four O&S committees for awareness and comment.
+Consideration of the annual report by the O&S committees and Council upholds principle b) of good scrutiny, as outlined in the Constitution, that O&S shall 'be a Councillor led and owned function that seeks to continuously improve through self-reflection and development'.